 Grouting (even hexagon marble tiles) will take a fraction of the time it takes to actually lay the tile.
 Taping everything off, mixing the grout, and getting my tools ready took about an hour.
 The actual grouting took about two hours.

-I called build.com and they were kind enough to give me a direct number to the actual tile manufacturer — Daltile.
+I called our tile manufacturer, Daltile, to make sure I was sealing their tiles correctly.
 An expert picked up the phone right away.
-I told him what type of tile I was using and he reccomend I seal the tile after the grouting was complete and to use any of the common brands of a penetrating natural stone sealer, as opposed to the sealers that leave a sheen right on the surface of the tile.
+I told him what type of tile I was using and he recommend I seal the tile after the grouting was complete and to use any of the common brands of a penetrating natural stone sealer, as opposed to the sealers that leave a sheen right on the surface of the tile.

-Marble is absorbant, so the idea is that you use a penetrating sealer to fill up the pours in the stone so that a stain has a harder time penetrating the surface of the marble.
+Marble is absorbent, so the idea is that you use a penetrating sealer to fill up the pores in the stone so that a stain has a harder time penetrating the surface of the marble.